wavefrontHQ/docs/pages/doc/ts_dayOfYear.md

 **Example 1: Showing Days of the Year**

-This chart shows live data for 8 days. `dayOfYear("America/Chicago")` returns 161 through 169, representing the 161st through the 169th days of the current year.
-The legend shows that 163 is returned for June 12, 2018.
+This chart shows live data for 8 days. `dayOfYear("Europe/Berlin")` returns 37 through 45 when starting on February 5.
+The legend shows that 38 is returned for February 06 2020.
 ![dayOfYear](images/ts_dayOfYear.png)

 **Example 2: Defining an Alert that Fires on Particular Days**